-In 2013, the Archbishop of Toronto and the College of Bishops, with the approval of the Diocesan Council, created an award called the Order of the Diocese of Toronto.
+In 2013, the Bishop of Toronto and the College of Bishops, with the approval of the Diocesan Council, created an award called the Order of the Diocese of Toronto.

 The purpose of the Order is to recognize and honour those members of the laity in the Diocese who have given outstanding service over a significant period of time in their volunteer ministry.
 We give thanks to God for the work and witness of those faithful lay persons in our Diocese who in the exercise of their baptismal ministry have demonstrated that “their light shines, their works glorify.”

 The Area Bishops will approve one nomination from each parish in the designated deaneries for that year.
 In 2018, the deaneries will be: Oshawa, Mississauga, Eglinton and Huronia & Tecumseth.

 |Trent – Durham||York – Credit Valley||York – Scarborough||York – Simcoe|

 |2018||Oshawa||Mississauga||Eglinton||Huronia & Tecumseth|

 |2019||Victoria / Haliburton||North Peel||St. James & E. Toronto||Nottawasaga|

 Nominations may be made by any parishioner and are submitted to the Incumbent and Churchwardens, who will choose from among those received only one nomination to be forwarded to the Area Bishop.
 (Please note that awards will not be given posthumously.)

 Nominations must be received in the Area Bishop’s office not later than November 20.